vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/articles/mohit_and_rustics.md

 ## Cows
 With lesser children, (even relatively) better off farmers/villagers now don’t want to keep cattle.

+221108
 Saw village women chasing away a cow w/ apparently diseased udder (mastitis looks like), as the cow tries to enter the home of her masters again and again.. occasional rooted rustic dharmika village morning.
+Initially i used to feel terribly sad about all this, now there's a mixture of impotent anger and pessimism.